daryl314/vega-sandbox/README.md

 * View multiple specifications with `?spec=spec1.json,spec2.json,spec3.json`
 * Create an offline version with `make offline`.
 Revert with `make clean`
 * Launch the web-based editor with `make edit` (requires yarn to be installed)
+    * Put data to be referenced from editor in editor/public